JuliaLang/julia/doc/src/manual/modules.md

 ### Export lists

-Names (referring to functions, types, global variables, and constants) can be added to the *export list* of a module with `export`: these are the symbols that define the public API of the module and, by default, they are imported when `using` the module.
+Names (referring to functions, types, global variables, and constants) can be added to the *export list* of a module with `export`: these are the symbols that are imported when `using` the module.
 Typically, they are at or near the top of the module definition so that readers of the source code can find them easily, as in

 ```jldoctest module_manual
 julia> module NiceStuff